core-wg/echo-request-tag/draft-ietf-core-echo-request-tag.md

 \[ The editor is asked to remove this section before publication. \]

+* Changes since draft-ietf-core-echo-request-tag-06:

+    * Removed visible comment that should not be visible in Token reuse considerations.

 * Changes since draft-ietf-core-echo-request-tag-05:

     * Add privacy considerations on cookie-style use of Echo values